pascallaliberte/sharpen.page/index.md

 </div>

-Maybe you used a template, or maybe you've built it all from scratch.
+You've put in some effort, but you're stuck not knowing which `h1` to use.

+<div class="situation-quotes" markdown="1">

+> "Should I highlight this feature or this other one?
+Should I keep it general or should I center on specific use cases?"

+</div>

 **You did your best to explain what the software does**, why it would be beneficial.
 Target market, target problem.
 You've removed everything that wasn't helping, keep things simple and clean.
 But what's missing?

-**"Does it need a tweak or an overhaul?"** You're not sure how to answer that question.

-Maybe attending a [landing page review meetup][review-meetup-signup]{: .cta-btn } could be helpful.

-## _Maybe it's that_ <mark>Buyers aren't responding</mark>, despite the new features you're building…
+## _Maybe it's that_ Your product <mark>just isn't sharp enough</mark>…
 {: .maybe-heading }

-You got there by doing the right thing. **You listened to your customers** and built what they asked for.
-But despite building the stuff people asked, buyers aren't buying like they used to.

-Your mountain of features is creating anxiety for new buyers.
-They look, they pause, they leave.
-Too much going on here.
-"I don't want to learn all this."
-They didn't even get to your product, **because something in how you present the product's features drew them away.**

-## _Maybe it's that_ <mark>So far, you got lucky</mark>, but for your next idea, luck isn't around…
-{: .maybe-heading }

-You're starting something new, and you don't know if it'll take off like other ideas have.
-Validation.
-Confirmation.
-Discernment.

-<div class="situation-quotes" markdown="1">

-> "Can I predict that this idea will work before I start?"

-You'd like to move fast, but not waste your efforts on running experiments.
-Running ads to validate your thing isn't what you're going for.

-You've done a bit of research: you picked an industry, some ideal buyers, found some problems.
-Maybe it's a problem you've been feeling yourself.

-But is it worth a shot?
-You're not looking for a pompous "yes" or "no" declaration, **you're looking to get deeper into the mind of the person feeling the struggle**.
-See the kind of progress they're trying to make, and see if your product is going to help them out.
-Make a difference.
-Be worth the price.

-</div>

----

-Well, I'm glad you're about helping your buyers more than about extracting sales.
-Trust over flash.
-Serving good people over disrupting an industry.

-I'm starting a meetup where I'm going to talk about all of these things in the context of reviewing people's landing pages.

-Care to join the next landing page review meetup?

-[Let me know when the next meetup occurs][review-meetup-signup]{: .cta-btn }

----

-## _Maybe it's that_ <mark>Your industry is changing real fast</mark> and you need your ear to the ground
-{: .maybe-heading }

-Previously, you were concentrating on a generic profile of buyers.
-But all of a sudden, those kinds of buyers are down (ie. market downturn, competition), but **surprisingly, other kinds of buyers are up**.
-What's that about?
-Sharper use cases, new stories.
-They're buying your thing _despite_ your generic marketing.
-Time to dig deeper.

 <div class="situation-quotes" markdown="1">